Call us to schedule a time to talk with the attorneys in the office or over the phone.

-If you have been arrested for a drug crime in the Tampa Bay area, including Hillsborough County, Pinellas County, Polk County, Pasco County, Manatee County or Sarasota County, then you need an experienced Tampa Drug Crime Attorney who is well-versed in the most recent changes in the law and understands how to fight your case to win.
+If you have been arrested for a drug crime in the Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, or Hernando County, then contact an experienced attorney at the Sammis Law Firm.
+By focusing on criminal defense and serious drug crimes, we pay particular attention to recent changes in the law and unique arguments that apply to these types of cases.

 We represent individuals charged with a wide variety of drug charges, including:

-Contact an experienced Tampa drug crime attorney who has a proven record of representing clients on a wide variety of possession, sale, and trafficking offenses including:
+Contact an experienced drug crime attorney in Tampa at 813-250-0500 to discuss the case.
+Our attorneys represent clients charged with a wide variety of possession, sale, or trafficking offenses including:

 · Credibility of Informants and Undercover Officers